reachweb/livewirefilters-docs/advanced/hooks.md

 ## When is this useful

 The concept of hooks can be hard to grasp at first, but the general idea is that you can use them to modify each Entry's data.
-A simple example can be seen in one of our other add-ons, [Statamic Resrv](https://resrv.dev/availability-search-multiple#accessing-availability-data).
+An example can be seen in one of our other add-ons, [Statamic Resrv](https://resrv.dev/availability-search-multiple#accessing-availability-data).

 The hook is being used here to load the availability information, like days, price, discounts and more into each `Entry` for display in the list of the items.